Frequently Asked Questions

 Why do the doors open out on your units?
 What if something blocks the door and I can’t get out?

 The door stop that is located on the jamb of all of our doors is the key in stopping any debris that may strike the door and cause the door to fail.
 Doors that open into a storm shelter risk the chance of injuring the occupants inside and leaving them exposed should a large object strike the door.
-If a door opens in, it is very likely that the shelter is not safe.

 Why are some of your wall thicknesses thinner than others?